IchBinLeoon/anisearch-discord-bot/README.md

 ### 🐳 Docker
 1. Make sure `Docker` and `Docker-Compose` are installed.

-2. Build the image and run the bot.
+2. Build the images and run the bot and dashboard.

     ```
     $ docker-compose up --build